jnsw/bluetooth-to-bipropellant/README.md

-# Bluetooth-to-Bipropellant
+# bluetooth-to-bipropellant
-### Connecting Smartphone to Hoverboard with ESP32 for RC purposes
+### How to connect a Smartphone to a Hoverboard with the help of an ESP32 via bluetooth
+<br>**or** just a quickstart for having fun - happy hacking!

 ## Prerequisites